squidfunk/mkdocs-material/docs/plugins/social.md

 # Built-in social plugin

-The social plugin automatically and intelligently generates beautiful and customizable social cards for each page of your project, rendering as preview images in different [layouts][default layouts] whenever you or somebody else share a link to your project on social media.
+The social plugin automatically and intelligently generates beautiful and highly customizable social cards in different [layouts][default layouts] for each page of your project, rendering as preview images whenever you or somebody else share a link to your project on social media.

 ## Objective